Ashleigh Smith + photo

 Ashleigh Smith

-Cover crops and green manures are plants grown because of their soil restoration properties to combat detrimental soil erosion.
+Cover crops and green manures are plants grown because of their soil restoration properties to combat detrimental soil erosion, suppress weeds, and restore depleted soils.
 These plants can help deposit important nutrients into the soil to be used by other plants when they are grown, cut, and left to decompose into the soil.
-Cutting or mowing these plants before they go to seed allows their biomass to become soil again with a greater nutrient density, without becoming a weed.
+Cutting or mowing these plants before they go to seed allows their biomass (plant matter) to become soil again with a greater nutrient density.
+Terminating cover crops at the right time will prevent them from becoming weeds for the coming growing season.
+In fact, they can help prevent weeds from becoming established.

 Once fertilizers were manufactured and easily distributed cover crops began to decrease in popularity.
 This is because you could decide how much of each nutrient type was added to your field on demand, thus gaining more control of your crop growth.
 With time, using pesticides has also become more popular to prevent any plant other than your crop from growing.
 While these practices have contributed to many advances in agriculture, they have also led to weaker soils across the globe.
 There is more to your soil than just proving nutrients to your crops.